Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dr. Nguyen Nha at his home, April 2024.
 Photo: Le Tuyet

-At that time, teacher Nha, 36 years old, and his family were taking shelter in a classroom of Thien Phuoc Private School (now Hai Ba Trung Secondary School) on the grounds of Tan Dinh Church, District 3, about two kilometers from the radio station.
+At that time, teacher Nha, 36 years old, and his family were taking shelter in a classroom of Thien Phuoc Private School (now Hai Ba Trung Secondary School) in the grounds of Tan Dinh Church, District 3, about two kilometers from the radio station.
 Mr. Nha said that at that time, the war situation was almost settled, but fighting was still taking place in some places in Saigon, making people afraid to go out.

 When the liberation army delegation and President Duong Van Minh arrived at Saigon Radio Station, located at 3 Nguyen Dinh Chieu Street, Da Kao Ward, District 1 (now the headquarters of Ho Chi Minh City People's Radio Station), the voice of architect Nguyen Huu Thai - the program host - rang out, Mr. Nha pressed the record button on the cassette player, the old Cherry tape played with a crackle, recording the entire program.

-"I, Duong Van Minh, President of the Saigon government, call on the Army of the Republic of Vietnam to lay down their weapons and unconditionally surrender to the Liberation Army of South Vietnam.
+"I, Duong Van Minh, President of the Saigon government, call on the Armed Forces of the Republic of Vietnam to lay down their weapons and unconditionally surrender to the Liberation Army of South Vietnam.
 I declare that the Saigon government from the central to the local levels must be completely dissolved.
 From the central to the local levels, it must be handed over to the Provisional Revolutionary Government of South Vietnam," General Minh's voice resounded over the airwaves when the discussions ended.

 To the words of Political Commissar Bui Van Tung: "We, representing the Liberation Army of South Vietnam, solemnly declare that Saigon city has been completely liberated, accepting the unconditional surrender of General Duong Van Minh, President of the Saigon government."